haligilliam/Wrangle-OpenStreetMap-Data/projectfile.md

 '98188',
 '98198']
 ```
+I also wanted to make sure that the zip code format was consistent, and only displayed the 5-digit format, instead of a mix of 5-digit zip codes, and the full 9-digit zip codes.

+* 98032-1404 will update to 98032
+* 98148-2029 will update to 98148

 To clean for a consistent digit format, I looked for any zip code that had 9 digits, and only returned the 5 left-most digits.
 ```
 elif len(name) == 10: #If the zip is not 5-digit, take the left-most five digits